statlib/learn-academic/README.md

-# learn-scaffold
+# Theses
-Scaffold for learn-* repo
+Interesting theses for review